Decatur Divorce Lawyers & Divorce Attorneys

 - $390 for uncontested divorces with minor children of the marriage.

 For this flat fee our divorce lawyer will handle your uncontested divorce in Decatur, Morgan County, Limestone County, Athens, Lacey’s Spring, Hartselle, and the surrounding areas of Northern Alabama.
 This does not include the filing fee that each county requires to file your case.
 The filing fee for Morgan County is about $214.00, but if you live in another county then give us a call for the filing fee where you live.

 If you want to get the process started then you can fill out our Divorce Questionnaire. online today.
 Once we receive the questionnaire and payment then our divorce lawyers in Decatur will prepare your documents.
-An uncontested divorce is mostly paperwork so at this point it is up to you to get your spouse to sign it so it can be filed by us.
+A Morgan County uncontested divorce is mostly paperwork, so at this point it is up to you to get your spouse to sign it so it can be filed by our office.
 You and your spouse will need to sign the paperwork and return it to us to file.
 Part of the documents you will return includes a settlement agreement which states the terms of your divorce that both of you have agreed to.
-Once they are signed and properly executed, then you mail the originals back to our office, along with the filing fee, and we will file the uncontested divorce in the Court where you live.
+Once they are signed and properly executed, then you mail the originals back to our office, along with the filing fee, and we will file your uncontested divorce in Morgan County, Alabama.

 Once filed, then because you have already signed an agreement and there are no contested issues the judge just has to sign your decree and there are usually not any hearings.
 We receive the divorce decree electronically (usually about a month or two after filing) and send it to you and your spouse.
 Many of the courts no longer send out paper originals in the mail but instead only send out the electronic copies.